Harsh-Chaurasia16/Life-Skill-Repo/Energy-Management.md

 ## Manage Energy not Time

 ### What activities do you do that make you relax - Calm quadrant?
-Activities I do make myself relax are as follows:
+Activities I do to make myself relax are as follows:
 * Reading books or Web-Novels.
 * Walking in the park or terrace has a calming effect on my mind.